-Fractures and broken bones, along with soft tissue injuries surrounding the wounds, are other leading injuries that occur in auto collisions.
+Fractures, broken bones, and soft tissue injuries surrounding the wounds are other leading injuries that occur in auto collisions.
 Hands, legs, face, breastbone, back, necks, clavicle, pelvic, and skull bones are commonly fractured or injured on impact.

 Lacerations and Bruises

-Car accident victims often suffer lacerations and significant bruises on their faces and essentially any other areas of the body.
-Broken glass, flying objects, and other impact-related injuries can cause severe wounds to drivers and passengers in cars.
+Car accident victims often suffer lacerations and significant bruises on their faces and other body areas.
+Broken glass, flying objects, and other impact-related injuries can cause severe wounds to car drivers and passengers.

 Other injuries victims suffer include nerve, muscle, and tissue damage, internal organ damage, disfigurement, paralysis, and burns.

 How Do You Avoid Getting Into a Collision?

 Accidents are a risk that everyone on the road faces, and no one can 100% avoid the threat of an accident, but prevention can go a long way toward safeguarding yourself and your loved ones.